Constitutional oath of office of China

-The constitutional oath of office of China was implemented on January 1, 2016 through a decision by the Standing Committee of the National People's Congress of China.
-The oath requirement applies to state civil servants elected or appointed by the National People's Congress and its Standing Committee at or above the county level.
+A constitutional oath of office of the People's Republic of China was implemented on January 1, 2016, through a decision by the Standing Committee of the National People's Congress of China.
+The oath of office requirement applies to state civil servants elected or appointed by the National People's Congress and its Standing Committee at or above the county level.